 Google which is also a well-known giant in technology has also joined the frenzy to introduce driverless vehicles to the market.

-Bentley, a well-known British brand has also stated that it is working on the self-automated technology.
+Bentley, a well-known British brand has also stated that it is working on self-driving technology.

 Reinforcing the efforts for the deployment of self-automated vehicles in the market in the coming years are partnerships between tech firms, automakers, and ride-hailing firms.